ro-py/ro.py/docs/tutorial/authentication.md

 # Authentication
 To authenticate our client, we need our .ROBLOSECURITY token.
 To learn about why we need this and how to get it, please see [ROBLOSECURITY](/roblosecurity).

 Once we have our token, we can add it to our client by passing it as the first parameter.
-Use this code, where TOKEN is the .ROBLOSECURITY token grabbed earlier, to authenticate your client.
+Use the following code and replace `TOKEN` with the .ROBLOSECURITY token grabbed earlier to authenticate your client.
 ```python
 from roblox import Client
 client = Client("TOKEN")
 ```

-To test your token, run the following code:
+To test your token, replace the code in `main()` with the following:
 ```python
 user = await client.get_authenticated_user()
 print("ID:", user.id)